hmxmilohax/festivalinfobot/README.md

 ## Issues

 If you encounter any issues, please open an issue on the GitHub repository.
 Otherwise, you can send us feedback (`/feedback`).

-# Dependencies

-This is currently only targetted to run for Windows as that is the environment it is developed and tested in.

-To be able to fetch and generate paths you will need two things:

-- [CHOpt](https://github.com/GenericMadScientist/CHOpt) CLI binary (CHOpt.exe) in the `bot/data/Binaries` folder.
-Please create the Binaries folder, it is not created for you.

-    For newer CHOpt versions, Qt6 .dlls may be required to be copied as well.
-These files are also present in the .gitignore, so you won't have to worry about committing these.

-To be able to produce Jam Track audio previews, any builds of FFmpeg and FFprobe (executables) in the root are required.

-Aditionally, the bot is unable to decrypt Festival MIDIs without the correct key.
-You WILL experience a LOT of errors if the key is not provided.